paigeplan/AutoLayout-Demo/README.md

-### AutoLayout-Demo
+### iOS Decal AutoLayout Demo

 Code used for the demo presented during the 10/5/2016 iOS Decal lecture